patchew-project/qemu/docs/devel/tracing.rst

 Simpletrace
 -----------

-The "simple" backend supports common use cases and comes as part of the QEMU source tree.
-It may not be as powerful as platform-specific or third-party trace backends but it is portable.
-This is the recommended trace backend unless you have specific needs for more advanced backends.
+The "simple" backend writes binary trace logs to a file from a thread, making it lower overhead than the "log" backend.
+A Python API is available for writing offline trace file analysis scripts.
+It may not be as powerful as platform-specific or third-party trace backends but it is portable and has no special library dependencies.

 Monitor commands
 ~~~~~~~~~~~~~~~~